deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 ![](charts/charts_15_3.png "🔼 Figure S2: Ablations on the start and end diffusion steps for correspondence guidance, experiments conducted on DAVIS-7 (left) and UCF101-7 (right).
 We use a total sampling step of 30.")

-> 🔼 The chart displays the FID and FVD scores on DAVIS-7 and UCF101-7 datasets for different start and end diffusion steps used for correspondence guidance during video frame interpolation.
+> 🔼 The chart displays the FID and FVD scores on DAVIS-7 and UCF101-7 datasets for different ranges of diffusion steps used for correspondence guidance.
 > <details>
 > <summary>read the caption</summary>
 > Figure S2: Ablations on the start and end diffusion steps for correspondence guidance, experiments conducted on DAVIS-7 (left) and UCF101-7 (right).
 We use a total sampling step of 30.